mdbow22/redux-store/readme.md

 ## Usage

+The app is a full shopping experience.
+You can add an item to your cart by clicking

 ## Questions

 Please send any questions to me through github (mdbow22) or by creating an issue on this repo.